jerrymarino/xcbuildkit/README.md

 # xcbuildkit

-xcbuildkit is a framework to extend or replace Xcode's build system
+xcbuildkit is a framework to extend or replace Xcode's build system.
+No plugins needed!

 # Usage